 - It recombines again during sexual reproduction.
-Did you get that nose from your mother or your father?
 The mixing of two batches of genetic material makes it really complicated to keep track of where stuff came from.

 We’ve stated above that mtDNA is passed from mother to child intact.
 But how does this work?
 It’s actually not a completely straightforward answer.
 There are two main factors: (1) somehow the egg actively destroys the sperm’s mtDNA after fertilization, which is a process not fully understood; and (2) most of the sperm’s mitochondria are in the base of the tail anyway (they’re powerhouses!
 So it makes sense that they’re used for propulsion), which doesn’t actually enter the egg.